 The Fiancé task

 The fiancé task was also completed using MatLab.
 Subjects underwent three rating phases, a distracter task and a sequence choosing task.
-Before starting the rating phases, the subjects specified the gender they choose to date.
+Before starting the rating phases, the subjects specified the gender they chose to date.
 Then either male or female faces were displayed according to the individual’s preferences.
 Individual faces are displayed on the screen and subjects rate the faces for attractiveness from 1-9 (1 being least attractive and 9 the most attractive).
 Over the phases, faces are displayed three times and average ratings are created for these faces.
 Once the 3 phases have been completed, subjects complete a distracter task, solving mathematical equations within a 2 minute time limit.

 The final phase of the fiancé task is the sequence task.
 The individual faces from the previous phases are displayed sequentially to the subject in series of 12 faces.
 A face is displayed on the screen and the subject can either choose that face as a “date” or move onto the next face.
 They cannot go back to any previous faces, and once they have selected a “date” they cannot see the remaining faces left in the sequence.
 Also, if no faces are selected, the last face is automatically chosen.
 The subject completes 6 sequences.